‘Family, Community & You’

 Hillview Community Resource Centre CLG (Hillview Resource Centre) is an independent not for profit (CHY: 14385) organisation delivering a range of supports to the local community since 1997.
 In 2001 Hillview Resource Centre became an Family Resource Centre under the National Programme of FRC’s which works to specific outcomes.
 Hillview Resource Centre has been going through a period of change over the last few years and realigning our supports and services.
 The organisations work is underpinned by community development principles of empowerment and self-determination through a variety of services including: Early Years (childcare); Family Support; Information & Advice; Education & Training; Programmed Activities; once off workshops & awareness raising campaigns and we host a Local Employment Service (LES on 01 296 5352).

 Through the expansion of community development activities Hillview Resource Centre will engage with children, young people, families, individuals and groups in greater numbers on a variety of needs led supports.
 This will include greater resource centre presence in a number of local venues.
 The centre at Hillview Grove includes a small training room, consulting room, fully refurbished kitchen/drop in, two preschool settings and counselling space.
+Donations towards our work can be made by call the Project Manager on 087 116 0196.

 Board of Directors